Executive Summary

 - University of Texas

-The average CMO’s tenure is approximately 43 months or between three to four years, and there are different skills needed depending on the CMO’s role, ranging from a focus primarily on marketing communication or commercialization to growth strategy to enterprise P&L. This means, on average, that it will take more than 10 years for the executive to have led meaningful brand positioning work on three different brands after they become senior.
+The average CMO’s tenure is approximately 4.3 years, and there are different skills needed depending on the CMO’s role, ranging from a focus primarily on marketing communication or commercialization to growth strategy to enterprise P&L. This means, on average, that it will take more than 10 years for the executive to have led meaningful brand positioning work on two or three different brands after they become senior.

 The brand positioning strategy consulting firm works on brand positioning strategy more frequently and across a number of businesses and categories, bringing more reps and diverse perspectives to the table, along with a disciplined process.